sanjay-it19/quiz_app/README.md

-This is a simple quiz app built using html,css and js.
+A quiz app built on html,css and js.

 **Hope you like it!!!** Feel free to share ur opinions on it :)